genesisdayrit/fundamentals-drills/bugfix/prompt_react.md

 cleanup();
 });

-SolutionAI.tsx should implement the same component but with all the bugs fixed such that the test suite passes.
+FixMeSolution.tsx should implement the same component but with all the bugs fixed such that the test suite passes.
 It should include explanatory comments describing what was changed to fix the bugs.
 If you do not include these explanatory comments, you failed the task.